Software or a program running on a device to which you make a connection.

 The user who creates the organization will be the owner and all of their devices will automatically transfer to the organization.
 The owner can add users to the organization making them members.
 The owner is also responsible for licensing of users in the organization

-Users who have been added to an organization (admins and members).
+Users who have been added to an organization.
 The owner of the organization is responsible for licensing the organization's users by purchasing seats.
+See more about roles here

 Licensed: The owner has assigned a seat license to the user and the user has full access to the organization's devices/services